Easter in Corfu: Lazarus Saturday

-Palm Sunday - Procession of Saint Spyridon
+Palm Sunday

-Every year at 11:00 a.m. a procession of the Saint Spyridon's body is held in memory of the liberation of the island from the plague epidemic in 1630.
-According to the Christian religious tradition, on Palm Sunday 1630, following the miraculous intervention of Saint Spyridon, the island was saved from the deadly pestilence.
-So since then, the people of Corfu, attributing the saving of the island to a miracle of the Saint, carry out a great procession in his honor every year.
-This is the longest procession of Saint Spyridon's body.
+On Palm Sunday, which in Corfu is called "Kyriaki ton Vagione", a procession of Saint Spyridon's relic is held every year at 11:00 a.m. in memory of the liberation of the island from the plague epidemic in 1629.
+According to the Christian religious tradition, following the miraculous intervention of Saint Spyridon, the island was saved from the deadly pestilence.

-All 18 Philharmonic Orchestras of Corfu participate in the procession and after the procession they parade in the Old Town of the island playing happy marches.
+This is the longest procession of the Saint.
+All 17 Philharmonic Orchestras of Corfu participate, and after the procession, they parade in the Old Town playing happy marches.

+Holy Monday

+On Holy Monday, Corfiot housewives begin baking traditional sweet breads: "fogatses" (of Venetian origin with liqueur and kumquat) and "colombines" (braid-shaped, decorated with a red egg and a feather).
+In the evening, the "Mantzaros" Philharmonic usually holds a concert at the Municipal Theatre of Corfu featuring works inspired by the Holy Passion.

+Holy Tuesday

+On Holy Tuesday, the "Troparion of Kassiani" is chanted in churches and outdoors by island choirs.
+In the evening, a Musical Poetry Night is organized at the Peristyle of the Old Palace.